KennyClayton/Capstone-Back-End/README.md

 _Answer: Yes.
 When a worker assigns an existing project to himself, a new object is created and stored in the database as a new ProjectAssignment object in the ProjectAssignment table._

-_Customer users_

-> Customers are able to view a list of their created projects.

-> Customers can also delete their own projects.

-> Customers are able to create new projects for workers to see and claim as their own.

 ## Technologies